hideyukiinada/ml/README.md

   - Back propagation and gradient descent
 * Use as a playground to test various technologies in AI (e.g. new optimizer, new cost function, GAN).

-# Upcoming features
+# Latest features
 * Convolutional Neural Network
-    (I am in the middle of implementing CNN.
-Backprop calculation is documented [here]( https://hideyukiinada.github.io/cnn_backprop_strides2.html).).
 The CNN-related code checked-in in this repo is still experimental.
 If you try it and does not work with your parameters, please create an issue.
 The accuracy against MNIST digit data with epochs was 97.95% with 4 epochs.
+Backprop calculation is documented [here]( https://hideyukiinada.github.io/cnn_backprop_strides2.html).